Economic patriotism

-Economic patriotism is a term used to describe the practice of making economic decisions that prioritize certain groups, businesses, or industries based on their regional status.
-It involves favoring the interests of a specific region over personal interests and implies a moral obligation to the community that supersedes obligations to those outside of it.
+Economic patriotism, also referred to as New Economic Patriotism, is a term used to describe the practice of making economic decisions that prioritize certain groups, businesses, or industries based on their regional status.
+It involves favoring the interests of a specific region over personal interests, and implies a moral obligation to the community that supersedes obligations to those outside of it.
 Economic patriotism can encompass different geographical areas and can involve transfers between various levels of economic affinity.

-It is not limited to protectionism and can include a variety of policy approaches, from protectionist measures to market opening strategies.
-Unlike economic nationalism, economic patriotism emphasizes supporting and promoting one's own region's economy without necessarily limiting foreign trade or investment.
+Economic patriotism is not limited to protectionism and can include a variety of policy approaches, from protectionist measures to market opening strategies.
+Unlike economic nationalism, economic patriotism emphasizes supporting and promoting one's own region's economy without abandoning strategic trade or foreign direct investment and without severely restricting immigration.